 "How is it fair that someone can inherit tons of wealth and never have to work a day in their life, but still benefit from others?"

-1. If Alice gives a gift to Bob, she is not exploiting anyone.
+1. If A gives a gift to B, they are not exploiting anyone.

-2. This does not change if Bob is Alice's son.
+2. This doesn't change if B is A's child.

-3. This does not change if it happens at the moment of Alice's death.
+3. This doesn't change if it happens at the moment of A's death.

-If this results in Bob never having to work, that doesn't mean he or Alice exploited everyone else unless what you really dispute is the legitimacy of Alice's original property claim, in which case, argue against that instead.
+If this results in B never having to work, that doesn't mean B or A exploited everyone else unless what you really dispute is the legitimacy of Alice's original property claim, in which case, argue against that instead.

-Remember that, see above, benefitting from others does not mean exploiting them.
+Remember that, see above, benefitting from others doesn't mean exploiting them.

 "My boss shouldn't be able to order me around on the job."